Li-Kane/CSE151A_project/README.md

 The Diabetes Dataset:
 Beata Strack, Jonathan P. DeShazo, Chris Gennings, Juan L. Olmo, Sebastian Ventura, Krzysztof J. Cios, and John N. Clore, “Impact of HbA1c Measurement on Hospital Readmission Rates: Analysis of 70,000 Clinical Database Patient Records,” BioMed Research International, vol. 2014, Article ID 781670, 11 pages, 2014.

+# Milestone 4
+In this milestone, we reflect on our first model and create a second one trying to improve on it in order to answer the following questions.

+**Evaluate your data, labels and loss function.
+Were they sufficient or did you have have to change them?** <br>
+    Using MSE for our data last time seemed reasonable given we were doing linear regression.
+Taking the square root of the MSE indicates our average prediction was two days off the actual result, which seems fine but we'd like to do better.
+We'll try some other loss functions and manipulating our data a bit as we proceed.
+Train your second model

+Having already tried linear and polynomial regression and been dissatisfied, we're going to move up in complexity with a neural network.
+It's pretty clear to us that we were underfitting if anything.
+We tried a lot of different combinations for our neural network, with different amounts of neurons and optimizers and activation functions.
+For readability we've trimmed a lot of fat, a lot of the many models we've tried, also because they were spread across different group member's notebooks.
+We also tried a version where we converted y_test to a one-hot encoding since there were only 14 possible values for it in the dataset, and did categorical cross-entropy with that.

+**Evaluate your model compare training vs test error** <br>
+    Our models don't preform any better than the linear/polynomial regression we did last time.
+"Given my condition, how long will I be in the hospital for?"
+Our test MSE isn't much different from our previous models.
+In the last step we found a degree three polynomial was the most effective and none of our models have beaten it, only equaled it roughly.
+We appear stuck around the 6.5 mse (or 22% accuracy when we do categorical crossentropy).
+On the brightside, the gap between our training MSE and testing MSE remained about the same and pretty small, so we don't appear to be overfitting.

+I think it's important to ask ourselves "what does 6.5 mse even mean?"
+Because that's pretty abstract.
+So what we did is we took one of our better models and plotted all the test set predictions on a scatterplot based on their error.
+The error not being the mean squared error, just the distance between the truth and the prediction.
+What we found is that for our massive dataset, the vast vast majority of our predictions fall within a couple days of the actual result. around 0-2.5 days.
+That's not so bad.
+But we would like to do better and try to narrow that down even more.

+**Where does your model fit in the fitting graph, how does it compare to your first model?** <br>
+    Adding neurons and testing different activation functions had little effect on the output.
+We seemed stuck around the same 6.5ish mse, or 22% accuracy when we did categorical classification.
+So its tempting to say its in the same place as before.
+So far we've only seen overfitting with degree 4 polynomial regression in the last milestone.
+Did you perform hyper parameter tuning?
+K-fold Cross validation?
+Feature expansion?
+What were the results?

+We did not for this milestone.
+We accomplished something similar to hyper parameter tuning by just trying a bunch of different stuff manually but not to the same scale or thoroughness.
+It didn't have any good results, really.
+Like we've said, we can't seem to break past the 6.5 mse we started with.
+A lot of things didn't make it worse, but that's all we can say about them.

+**What is the plan for the next model you are thinking of and why?** <br>
+    Scaling up complexity hasn't helped much, so we're thinking about maybe aggregating.
+We have a lot of models that all function 'ok,' so we could aggregate their predictions like we've seen in class.
+Hopefully their predictions are different in a way that their average converges towards the truth.

+**Conclusion section: What is the conclusion of your 2nd model?
+What can be done to possibly improve it?
+How did it perform to your first and why?** <br>
+    While we didn't get signs of overfitting, our problem just isn't much more complicated than a linear/polynomial regression.
+We're using a bunch of values to try and weight them and get a single value.
+Upping complexity doesn't seem to help.
+We're also dealing with low correlation between our features and target to begin with, so its unclear what the peak accuracy we're shooting for is.
+Still, we've learned a lot of things in class that we can try for our final submission.

 # Milestone 3

 **Model Evaluation**